Local context: support notes for the Financial Resilience Index

 Level of reserves

-Earmarked + unallocated
+Earmarked + unallocated general fund reserves

-Lower levels of reserves imply higher risk
+Lower levels of reserves indicate higher risk

 • It is the responsibility of the S151 officer to utilise good financial management and decide what is an appropriate level of reserves.